turt2live/ietf-mimi-linearized-matrix/mx-differences.md

   Additionally, the response changes accordingly:

   * `pdus` is replaced by `failed_pdus`, retaining a similar structure.
-The `failed_pdus` object is keyed by failed event ID (LPDU event ID if it's not yet a PDU) with a an object value.
+The `failed_pdus` object is keyed by failed event ID (LPDU event ID if it's not yet a PDU) with an object value.
 The object value has the same schema as the `v1` endpoint: `error` as a human-readable string to denote the rejection reason.

     Note that events which are dropped or accepted do not appear in `failed_pdus`.